A. Define loss in the following topics:

 if the currency exchanges for justice,

-if religion and justice are bargains on hot coals,
+if religion and justice are a bargain on hot coals,

 if hot coals are childlike feet running across